 The idea of the diet is to eat enough food during the day to avoid going into starvation mode and all of the negative associated effects while staying in ketosis.
 According to an article published by the Harvard School of Public Health, “Proponents of the ketogenic diet state that if the diet is carefully followed, blood levels of ketones should not reach a harmful level (known as “ketoacidosis”) as the brain will use ketones for fuel, and healthy individuals will typically produce enough insulin to prevent excessive ketones from forming.
 How soon ketosis happens… is variable from person to person and depends on factors such as body fat percentage and resting metabolic rate.”
 (1)

 While some studies have shown that the ketogenic diet is beneficial for weight loss in the short term, research results are inconsistent.
-Furthermore, maintaining a very low carbohydrate/high fat diet is difficult for most in the long term and can have negative effects on mood and energy level.
+Furthermore, maintaining a very low carbohydrate/high fat diet is difficult for most in the long term and there can be some negative effects of ketogenic diet on your mood and energy level.
 “Available research on the ketogenic diet for weight loss is still limited…A ketogenic diet has been shown to provide short-term benefits in some people including weight loss…However, these effects after one year when compared with the effects of conventional weight loss diets are not significantly different.”
 (1)

 So what kind of diet is right for you?

 There are many factors that go into weight loss and we work with you to find what kind of diet works best for your lifestyle.
 At NutriFit, we believe in a highly individualized approach to weight loss that allows our client’s to maintain their weight in the long term.
 While everybody finds success differently, we’d like to offer the following research based tips for improving your diet: